BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Fiery Lash** `ACTIVE`

-[Throwing weapon][Throwing Weapon] with Strength 7, range 8.
-If the target is not slain and is not immune to [fire-based attacks][Fire-based Attacks], it is pulled into base contact with the Balrog.
-For Cavalry, the whole model is dragged in this way.
-If the model cannot be placed in base contact, then it is not moved at all.
-Also, if the target is pulled into contact with other enemy models, it is not Engaged in Combat with them, only the Balrog.
+This is a [throwing weapon][Throwing Weapon] with a range of 8" and a Strength of 7.
+Additionally, a model that is hit by this weapon and is not slain will be removed from the board and then placed anywhere in base contact with the Balrog, as chosen by the Balrog's controlling player.
+A Cavalry model that is hit will have the whole model dragged in this way.
+If, for whatever reason, the model cannot be placed in base contact, then it is not moved at all.
+If a model placed in this way would end up in base contact with other enemy models in addition to the Balrog, then those models do not count as being Engaged in Combat with the placed model unless they subsequently Charge the placed model.
+This is a fire-based attack, so if a model is immune to [fire-based attacks][Fire-based Attacks], they are immune to this attack.

 - **Goblin Mastery** `PASSIVE`

-Moria Goblin models within 6" automatically pass Courage tests they are required to make.
+Friendly Moria Goblin models within 6" of the Balrog automatically pass any Courage Tests they are required to make.

 - **Flame of Udun** `PASSIVE`

-If an enemy is Wounded, and not slain at the end of a Combat, roll a D6.
-On 6, the model is [Set Ablaze], unless they are immune to [fire-based attacks][Fire-based Attacks].
+The Balrog is never considered to be Unarmed.
+Additionally, at the end of a Combat involving the Balrog, any model that suffered a Wound from the Balrog (even if the Wound is prevented) and was not slain must roll a D6.
+On a natural 6, the model is immediately [Set Ablaze].
+If a model is immune to [fire-based attacks][Fire-based Attacks], they will still suffer Wounds from the Balrog's Strikes as normal, but can not be [Set Ablaze].
 The Balrog is itself immune to [fire-based attacks][Fire-based Attacks].

 - **Demon of the Ancient World** `PASSIVE`

 The Balrog may declare a [Heroic Combat] each turn for free.
-Special rules or wargear that would slay the Balrog instantly (such as a Morgul Blade) will only inflict half of the Balrog's starting Wounds rather than all of them.
+Additionally, special rules or Wargear that would slay the Balrog instantly (such as the King of the Dead's Drain Soul or a Morgul Blade) will only inflict half of the Balrog's starting Wounds rather than all of them.

 </div>